Fall of Barcelona: Barcelona, 5 to 15 January

 In the very first days of 1939 daily life in Barcelona did not differ much from the earlier wartime period.
-The Catalan industry, since the summer of 1936 on a revolutionary footing, was in decline, yet a contemporary scholar concludes that "industria de guerra catalana siguió funcionando relativamente bien hasta el mismísimo final del conflicto".
+Catalan industry, since the summer of 1936 on a revolutionary footing, was in decline, yet a contemporary scholar concluded that "the Catalan war industry continued functioning very well until the very end of the conflict".
 In late 1938 its output was some 40% of the pre-war period; most factories kept operating, in some cases with production ongoing until mid-January.
 Like everywhere in the Republican zone, food was subject to rationing; some authors claim that Barcelona dwellers until then lived rather comfortably, but some claim that the city was suffering from hunger and there are accounts featuring teenage girls approaching strangers in cafeterias and offering themselves in exchange for food.
 The annual inflation rate was some 260%, but given there was little to buy and food was to large extent purchased on the black market anyway, monetary problems did not matter much.
 Municipal services kept operating and newspapers were being issued.
 Cinemas remained open, with screenings of pre-war foreign (e.g. Beloved Enemy with David Niven) or Spanish (e.g. Rinconcito madrileño with Luis Prendes) movies.

 The press were fairly accurately reporting frontline developments, yet contrary to facts they claimed that their own troops were doing well, remained in excellent spirits and kept inflicting heavy losses upon the enemy.
 Popular Front parties started publishing repeated calls for males to volunteer for either combat troops or fortification units, though with at best a moderate response on the part of the population.
 To enhance the spirit of resistance, some newspapers published horror stories of hundreds of thousands people already murdered in political purges in the Nationalist zone.
 Defeatism was treated as an offence; on 8 January a well-known writer Eduardo Zamacois was sentenced to 6 years in prison for the spirit of derrotismo in his novels.
 To introduce a more serene tone, on 6 January the president declared an amnesty for all prisoners above 60 years of age.

-Nationalist troops were reporting taking hundreds of prisoners every day and the strength of the Republicans was dwindling dramatically.
+Nationalist troops were reportedly taking hundreds of prisoners every day and the strength of the Republicans was dwindling dramatically.
 On 5 January the Republican Ministry of Defence issued a decree which broadened conscription to males born in 1901 ("quinta de 1922") and these who complete 18 years of age in the first quarter of 1939, even though they had not undergone any military training at all; they would form part of a theoretical "quinta de 1942".
-It is not clear how many new conscripts were pressed into line, yet it is known that many of these called defaulted or went into hiding, usually in premises of their relatives.
-For these who did show up there were not many rifles available, as even frontline units reported shortages of arms and munitions.
-The Nationalist intelligence estimated that Republican human reserves in Catalonia were 45.000 men aged 37–41 and 34.000 men aged 41–44.
+It is not clear how many new conscripts were pressed into service, yet it is known that many of those called defaulted or went into hiding, usually in their relatives' premises.
+For these who did show up, there were not many rifles available, as even frontline units reported shortages of arms and munitions.
+Nationalist intelligence estimated that Republican human reserves in Catalonia were 45,000 men aged 37–41 and 34.000 men aged 41–44.